Chanda-Abdul/Frontend-Mentor-Angular-Dine-Restaurant/README.md

 Users should be able to:

 - [ ] View the optimal layout for each page depending on their device's screen size
-    - [ ] Mobile
+    - [x] Mobile, < 600px
-    - [ ] Tablet
+    - [x] Tablet, 600px+
-    - [ ] Desktop
+    - [ ] Desktop, 800px+
 - [ ] See hover states for all interactive elements throughout the site
-- [ ] See the correct content for the Family Gatherings, Special Events, and Social Events section when the user clicks each tab
+- [x] See the correct content for the Family Gatherings, Special Events, and Social Events section when the user clicks each tab
 - [ ] Receive an error message when the booking form is submitted if:
   - [ ] The `Name` or `Email Address` fields are empty should show "This field is required"
   - [ ] The `Email Address` is not formatted correctly should show "Please use a valid email address"